 - Actually with Joker this happens a lot throughout the game, as if you notice closely he always puts two images of himself.
 Such as in the clock tower there are two Joker statues holding the TVs and when Harley steals the cure she puts a playing card of Joker and a picture of a playing card, as if stating that there are two Jokers and one is a fake.

 - At the end of the Dragon Age II: Legacy DLC, before Hawke strikes the final blow on Corypheus, we see his eyes turn briefly black and Janeka or Larius stagger in the background.
 It's heavily implied that Corypheus is now possessing them, since they adopt a large Slasher Smile as they leave

-- In Mass Effect 2, whilst on the Derelict Reaper, if you look closely you can see Legion walking along the upper catwalk, several minutes before he finally makes his dramatic entrance.
+- Mass Effect 2: On the Derelict Reaper, if you look closely when you first enter the room with the Dragon's Teeth, you can see Legion walking along the upper catwalk, several minutes before he finally makes his dramatic entrance.

 - In Hatoful Boyfriend, during the summer holiday Hiyoko decides to go for a run, and several backgrounds proceed to pass by.
 One of them consists of the ruins of several skyscrapers, hinting that things aren't quite as cheerful as they first seem.
 Also, during Yuuya's route you can find him chatting briefly with the janitor, who has a role more fully revealed in BBL.